25prabhu10/notes/docs/Languages/Git/Git.md

 ## Git Hooks

-Git Hooks are shell scripts that get triggered when we perform a specific action in Git
+[Git Hooks](https://git-scm.com/docs/githooks) are shell scripts that get triggered when we perform a specific action in Git

 - Git hooks reside in the `[project-dir]/.git/hooks/` directory
+- There are around 28 hooks

 ![Git hooks](./git-hooks.jpg)